Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

 Kotane moves from Johannesburg to Cape Town and stays with Roux.
 Shortly after his arrival, Kotane receives a letter notifying him that he has been suspended from the Political Bureau of the CPSA, but he remains a member.
 Kotane and Roux co-operated in the publication of ‘The African Defender’, a hang-over from ‘Ikaka Labasebenzi’.

 Sam Kahn is elected to the Central Executive Committee of the CPSA, a position he holds almost continuously until the party’s dissolution in 1950.

 Bram Fischer becomes a member of the CPSA (according to his statement from the dock in 1966).

 The CPSA transfers its headquarters to Cape Town.

-Brian Percy Bunting graduates from the University of the Witwatersrand.
+Brian Percy Bunting graduates from the University of the Witwatersrand, Johannesburg, Transvaal (now Gauteng).

 William H. Andrews serves as Chairman of the CPSA's Central Committee.

 Bram Fischer serves on the Johannesburg District Committee and the Central Committee of the CPSA.

 Joe Slovo becomes an active member of the CPSA